 See lists of professionals available to sign EHCs.

 For further information on 3rd country export certification requirements more generally please contact the Animal and Plant Health Agency.

 Businesses should continue to ensure that only safe food is placed on the market, mindful that their product also needs to comply with any additional marking requirements set by the importing country.

-For health and identification mark requirements there is an adjustment period of 21 months only for for POAO placed on the market in Great Britain.
+For health and identification mark requirements there is an adjustment period up until 30 September 2022 for POAO placed on the market in Great Britain.
 There is no adjustment period for POAO produced in Scotland for placing on the Northern Ireland, EU or non-EU markets.

 Whilst businesses may overwrap product (provided they are approved and it is their mark that is being applied), they should be aware that this may carry a risk of rejection on border inspection should any of that overwrapping come loose or be damaged in transit.

-If you have any queries please contact your Enforcement Officer/OV in the first instance.
+If you have any queries about the content of this guidance please contact your enforcement officer/OV in the first instance.